WasimAhmad/ActiveDirectory/README.md

-- There are two namespaces to communicate with Active Directory using C#: **System.DirectoryServices.ActiveDirectory** and **System.DirectoryServices.AccountManagement** (this is what I used) You need ot install it using the command shown here: https://www.nuget.org/packages/System.DirectoryServices.AccountManagement/4.7.0-preview2.19523.17
+- There are two namespaces to communicate with Active Directory using C#: **System.DirectoryServices.ActiveDirectory** and **System.DirectoryServices.AccountManagement** (this is what I used) You need ot install the NuGet package using the command shown here: https://www.nuget.org/packages/System.DirectoryServices.AccountManagement/4.7.0-preview2.19523.17

 - Add class called **User** in **Models** folder with the following contect: